-The Company and its domestic subsidiaries adopt a defined benefit plan in accordance with the Labor Standards Act of the R.O.C.
+The Company and adopts a defined benefit plan in accordance with the Labor Standards Act of the R.O.C.
 The pension benefits are disbursed based on the units of service years and the average salaries in the last month of the service year.
 Two units per year are awarded for the first 15 years of services while one unit per year is awarded after the completion of the 15th year.
 The total units shall not exceed 45 units.
 The Company's 2019 pension fund deposited at the Bank of Taiwan has reached sufficient allocation and does not require further allocation based on the approval of the management department of processing zone.
 Before the end of each year, the Company and its domestic subsidiaries assess the balance in the designated labor pension fund.
 If the amount is inadequate to pay pensions calculated for workers retiring in the same year, the Company and its domestic subsidiaries will make up the difference in one appropriation before the end of March the following year.

-Expenses under the defined benefits plan for the three-month and nine-month periods ended 30 September 2020 and 2019 were \$2,952, \$3,321, \$8,857 and \$9,971, respectively.
+Expenses under the defined benefits plan for the three-month periods ended 31 March 2021 and 2020 were \$3,401 and \$2,952, respectively.